Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs

-{\inst{1}Max-Planck-Institut für Astronomie, Königstuhl 17, 69117 Heidelberg, Germany \\ \inst{2}Laboratoire d’Astrophysique de Bordeaux, CNRS and Université de Bordeaux, Allée Geoffroy St. Hilaire, 33165 Pessac, France \\ \inst{3} Université Côte d’Azur / Observatoire de la Côte d’Azur — Lagrange (UMR 7293), Boulevard de l’Observatoire, CS 34229, 06300 Nice, France }
+{\inst{1}Max-Planck-Institut für Astronomie, Königstuhl 17, 69117 Heidelberg, Germany, \\ \inst{2}Laboratoire d’Astrophysique de Bordeaux, CNRS and Université de Bordeaux, Allée Geoffroy St. Hilaire, 33165 Pessac, France \\ \inst{3} Université Côte d’Azur / Observatoire de la Côte d’Azur — Lagrange (UMR 7293), Boulevard de l’Observatoire, CS 34229, 06300 Nice, France }

-\abstract {It is well known that giant planets open deep gaps in their natal gaseous protoplanetary discs.
-However, it is unclear how gas accretion onto growing planets influences the shape and depth of their growing gaps.
-We perform isothermal hydrodynamical simulations with the Fargo-2D1D code in which planets accrete gas within full discs that range from 0.1 to 260 AU.
-The gas accretion routine uses a sink cell approach, where we use different accretion rates to cope with the large span of gas accretion rates in the literature.
-We find that the planetary gas accretion rate increases for larger disc aspect ratios and larger viscosities.
-Our main result shows that gas accretion has an important impact on the gap opening mass: we find that when the disc responds slowly to a change in planetary mass (i.e. at low viscosity), the gap opening mass scales with the planetary accretion rate, with a higher gas accretion rate resulting in a larger gap opening mass.
-On the other hand, if the disc response time is short (i.e. at high viscosity), then gas accretion helps the planet carve a deep gap.
-As a consequence higher planetary gas accretion rates result in smaller gap opening masses.
-Our results have important implications for the derivation of planet masses from disc observations: depending on the planetary gas accretion rate, the derived masses from ALMA observations might be off by up to a factor 2.
-We discuss the consequence of the change of the gap opening mass on the evolution of planetary systems by taking the example of the Grand Tack scenario.
-Planetary gas accretion also impacts the stellar gas accretion, where we find only a small influence due to the presence of a gas accreting planet.
+\abstract {It is widely known that giant planets have the capacity to open deep gaps in their natal gaseous protoplanetary discs.
+It is unclear, however, how gas accretion onto growing planets influences the shape and depth of their growing gaps.
+We performed isothermal hydrodynamical simulations with the Fargo-2D1D code, which assumes planets accreting gas within full discs that range from 0.1 to 260 AU.
+The gas accretion routine uses a sink cell approach, in which different accretion rates are used to cope with the broad range\ of gas accretion rates cited in the literature.
+We find that the planetary gas accretion rate increases for larger disc aspect ratios and greater viscosities.
+Our main results show that gas accretion has an important impact on the gap-opening mass: we find that when the disc responds slowly to a change in planetary mass (i.e., at low viscosity), the gap-opening mass scales with the planetary accretion rate, with a higher gas accretion rate resulting in a larger gap-opening mass.
+On the other hand, if the disc response time is short (i.e., at high viscosity), then gas accretion helps the planet carve a deep gap.
+As a consequence, higher planetary gas accretion rates result in smaller gap-opening masses.
+Our results have important implications for the derivation of planet masses from disc observations: depending on the planetary gas accretion rate, the derived masses from ALMA observations might be off by up to a factor of two.
+We discuss the consequences of the change in the gap-opening mass on the evolution of planetary systems based on the example of the grand tack scenario.
+Planetary gas accretion also impacts stellar gas accretion, where the influence is minimal due to the presence of a gas-accreting planet.

 }

 \keywords{giant planet formation -- gas accretion -- gap opening mass}

 \authorrunning{C.Bergez-Casalou et al}